jwiberg/kata-template-ts/README.md

 * Install https://nodejs.org/en/ (LTS/Current if possible)
 * run "npx degit https://github.com/jwiberg/kata-template-ts.git"
+  * If npx is not inastalled install it
+    * "npm install -g npx"
   * If that doesn't work clone or fork this repository
 * Run "npm install"
 * Start coding (check source code for examples and commands below)